A Guide to Comprehensive Car Insurance

 Many drivers suspect that fully comp cover costs more than third-party or third-party fire and theft.
 This is usually the case, but savvy insurance shoppers will tell you that the difference between the two different types of policies can sometimes be as little as a few quid.
 This means that some drivers have the ability to dramatically expand their cover for little to no extra investment on their part.

 Fully comp cover can be less expensive because many high risk drivers prefer third-party cover.
-As a result, the statistics that insurance companies use to determine the pricing on their policies can become skewed to provide a cheaper price on fully comp cover because there are so many fewer claims against those sorts of policies.
+As a result, the statistics that insurance companies use to determine the pricing on their policies can become skewed to provide very cheap car insurance prices on fully comp cover because there are so many fewer claims against those sorts of policies.

 Fully Comp Cover Enhancements